JaneaSystems/libuv/docs/src/fs.rst

 .. c:macro:: UV_FS_O_FILEMAP

     Use a memory file mapping to access the file.
+When using this flag, the file cannot be open multiple times concurrently.

     .. note::
         `UV_FS_O_FILEMAP` is only supported on Windows.